techiev2/emcache/README.md

 }, 3000)
 ```

-  **inSink**
+## Parameters

+### syncOnSet

+  The syncOnSet boolean parameter provides a way to continuously sync/flush the cache to a store.

+  `Note: Use this parameter with caution since it introduces write time overheads.`

+### inSink

 The inSink parameter to the constructor provides a datasource to initialise the cache.
 This is a function that returns a data object that initialises the cache, like a redis hash.

 If not provided, MCache uses a `caches` file at the local path as a JSON serialised source.
 ```javascript
   const { createClient } = require('redis');
   const client = createClient()